telerik/winforms-docs/panorama/settings.md

 ---
-title: Settings
+title: Properties and Methods
-page_title: Settings | UI for WinForms Documentation
+page_title: Properties and Methods | RadPanorama
-description: Settings
+description: RadPanorama is a control that displays elements of type RadTileElement in a mosaic manner.
 slug: winforms/panorama/settings
 tags: settings
 published: True